George Richard WilkesPhotographer Male Fort Walton Beach, Florida, US

 Some earlier thoughts are below:

-I don't know how, for sure, I'm going to actually MAKE MONEY doing photography, though I have some ideas – but if I create non-sellable pictures, then I may be heading toward an expensive HOBBY – that is to say, paying models for photographs having no commercial/remunerative potential for me.
-Frankly, I want to avoid that!
-(Maybe if/when I'm rich...)
+I don't know how, for sure, I'm going to actually MAKE MONEY doing photography, though I have some ideas – but if I create non-sellable pictures, then I may be having an expensive HOBBY.
+Frankly, I want to avoid that.

 Some more thoughts: